Jewels of Diana, Princess of Wales: Gold kidney bean-shaped earrings

-On 31 August 1997, the princess was wearing a pair of gold, kidney bean-shaped earrings with four rolls which were believed to have given to her by Dodi Fayed.
+On 31 August 1997, the princess was wearing a pair of gold, kidney bean-shaped earrings with four rolls which were believed to have been given to her by Dodi Fayed.
 It was last worn by the princess on the day of her death and subsequently became one of the 14 personal effects recovered from the crash scene.
 Due to the impact of the collision the earrings broke.
 Nurse Nubmbert received a call from Balmoral in the wake of the princess's passing and was asked if the princess was "wearing her favourite gold earrings".
 When the princess's body arrived at the hospital, she was only wearing the gold earring on her left ear.
 Paul Burrell received most of the princess's personal effects at the Pitié-Salpêtrière Hospital in Paris.
 He was given only one gold earring, and the other one was later found lodged in the Mercedes' dashboard with the clasp missing and slightly dented on 23 October 1997.